Chart Color Schemes

 Population

-Based on ABS population updates and new addresses validated by AreaSearch, the estimated population of the suburb of Crafers is around 2040 as of Feb 2026.
-This reflects an increase of 34 people since the 2021 Census, which reported a population of 2006 people.
-The change is inferred from the resident population of 2034 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 338 persons per square kilometer, providing significant space per person.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.
+The estimated population of the suburb of Crafers is around 2,058 as of May 2026.
+This figure reflects an increase of 52 people since the 2021 Census, which reported a population of 2,006.
+The change is inferred from AreaSearch's estimation of the resident population based on the latest ERP data release by the ABS in June 2025 and one validated new address since the Census date.
+This equates to a density ratio of 341 persons per square kilometer.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods, driving growth primarily.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected for the suburb of Crafers, with an expected increase of 124 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 8.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, the suburb is expected to increase by 124 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.0% in total over the 16 years.

 Frequently Asked Questions - Population